Toolbox Reference#

 cache delete gems-$SEMAPHORE_GIT_BRANCH-revision-$(checksum Gemfile.lock)

-Removes an archive with given key if it is found in cache.
-The command always passes.
+Removes any archive with the given key, if it is found in the cache.
+This command always passes.

 cache clear#